YoungSeng/QPGesture/README.md

 https://github.com/YoungSeng/QPGesture/assets/37477030/d554f634-04e6-4f7e-8cb8-5f382af282a1

 We also provide a processed database for speaker id `1`, available for download in [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/c9401c6c0142480f826a/) and [Baidu Cloud](https://pan.baidu.com/s/1g3tN7c9KDfbhiJ-ET2jfmQ?pwd=q9ub).
 It is optional to use this database.
+We recommend trying Speaker `1`, which has a larger database and better performance.

 ## 3. Test your own audio

 Here, we need to build the test set.
 We use `./data/Example3/4.wav` as an example.
+Note that no text is used here.

 Download `vq-wav2vec Gumbel` from [fairseq](https://github.com/facebookresearch/fairseq/blob/main/examples/wav2vec/README.md#vq-wav2vec)
 and put it in `./process/`.